ArctosDB/documentation-wiki/_documentation/oauth.markdown

 ## Migrating Existing Arctos Accounts

-1. Log in to your existing and open Operator account in the usual way on Arctos.
+If you have an older, inactive, Local-Authentication Arctos Operator account, please perform the following steps:

-2. Follow the TACC authentication option on the 'success' page.
+1. Attempt to authenticate in Arctos using the "Log in with TACC" button.
-3. Authenticate at TACC (You may need to accept TACC Terms of Use)
+2. Let us know your Arctos and TACC usernames.

-4. Success!
-In the future, simply use the TACC option to log in.
+We should be able to link your accounts together using that information.

 ## Problems?

-Please see <https://github.com/ArctosDB/arctos/issues/8867> for more information, or to ask for help.
+Please see <https://handbook.arctosdb.org/how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.html> for more information, or ask for help via GitHub Issue.

 # Log in with TACC